Always wanted to start a business? Need funding to kickstart your idea?

 Minority Business Assistance Center (MBAC)

 The strength of this program comes from how we leverage our partnerships with other organizations.
 In addition to the incredible support from the Ohio Community Development Corporation Association (OCDCA), a key partner for this program is the Akron Minority Business Assistance Center (MBAC), hosted by the Akron Urban League.
 NECIC has partnered with the Akron MBAC to bring business counseling services to Richland County.
-This includes assistance with business ceritfications like Women Business Enterprise (WBE), Minority Business Enterprise (MBE), Veteran Business Enterprise (VBE), and more.
+This includes assistance with business certifications like Women Business Enterprise (WBE), Minority Business Enterprise (MBE), Veteran Business Enterprise (VBE), and more.
 Please click the button below to find out more about these services and opportunities.